-Five days into the aftermath of Hurricane Ida, it was 94 degrees in New Orleans.
-But the high humidity made temperatures feel like 104 degrees in the shade.
+Five days into the aftermath of Hurricane Ida it was 94 degrees in New Orleans.
+However, the high humidity makes the temperature feel like 104 degrees in the shade.
 It’s not easy living in New Orleans after Hurricane Ida rocked Louisiana.
 Although it is hot, I thank God for sparing my life.

-The people of New Orleans and Louisiana are resilient people and we are confident that God will give us the grace to rebuild our beloved city and our state.
+The people of New Orleans and Louisiana are resilient.
+We are confident that God is merciful and He will give us the grace to rebuild our beloved city and our state.

 No one expected Hurricane Ida to intensify so rapidly.
 Although Hurricane Ida dealt a horrible blow to Louisiana, we should not compare Hurricane Ida to Hurricane Katrina.
 Ida was by far more destructive than any storm that I have ever seen, and at age 69, I have seen quite a few storms.
 The storm intensified and changed course so fast there was little time to establish an evacuation plan.
 Therefore, residents in the path of Hurricane Ida only had 48-hours notice to evacuate.
 Whereas, with Hurricane Katrina, we had a week’s notice.

 Mayor LaToya Cantrell announced that there was not enough time to order a mandatory evacuation for New Orleans.
 Instead, she issued a voluntary evacuation.
 Residents with the resources to evacuate did so immediately.
 Everyone else prepared to hunker down for the storm.